MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/sales-marketing-integration.md

 # Sales and marketing collaboration with Dynamics 365

 Read this topic to learn how marketers and salespeople can collaborate through dedicated, optimized sales and marketing apps running on top of a unified Dynamics 365 platform.
-This topic shows you:
+This topic provides an overview and many links that will show you:

 - How marketers and salespeople can benefit by working on a common platform
 - How salespeople can influence marketing campaigns